alx9r/StructuredResource/Docs/tutorial.md

 ...
 ```

-The `[-]` is Pester's way of indicating the test has failed.  `T037` is the ID of the StructuredResource test that failed.
+The `[-]` is Pester's way of indicating the test has failed.
+Failed tests usually appear in red text.  `T037` is the ID of the StructuredResource test that failed.
 The next line contains error information about the failure.
-The test are designed so that the first failing test gives you enough information to make an edit that takes you one step closer to a passing module.
+The test are designed so that the first failing test provides you with information to make an edit that takes you one step closer to passing all tests.
 In this case, `T037` failed because `SrTutorial.psd1` does not exist.

 ### B2.
 Edit, Test, and Repeat